 The ability of the Company to carry out its planned business objectives and meet its short-term working capital needs is dependent on its ability to raise adequate financing from lenders, shareholders and other investors.
-Additional financing will be required to continue the development of the Prairie Creek Project and to put the Prairie Creek Mine into production.
+Additional financing will be required to continue the development of the Prairie Creek Project and to put the Prairie Creek Mine into production, and repay the Company's short-term loan obligation.
 There is no assurance that such financing will be available on a timely basis or on acceptable terms.
 If the Company is unable to obtain adequate additional financing, the Company will be required to curtail operations, exploration and development activities.
 The Company is currently evaluating various opportunities and seeking additional sources of financing.
-These conditions indicate the existence of material uncertainties which cast significant doubt about the Company's ability to continue as a going concern.
-These audited consolidated financial statements do not give effect to any adjustments, which could be material, and which would be necessary should the Company be unable to continue as a going concern and, therefore, be required to realize its assets and discharge its liabilities in other than the normal course of business and at amounts different than those reflected in the audited consolidated financial statements.
+These conditions indicate the existence of material uncertainties which may cast significant doubt about the Company's ability to continue as a going concern.

-The following table reflects the Company's aggregate contractual commitments as of March 31, 2020:
+The following table reflects the Company's aggregate contractual commitments as of June 30, 2020:

-(thousands of Canadian dollars) Payment due by period Contractual Obligations Total Less than 1 year 1-3 years 3-5 years More than 5 years Operating lease obligation (1) \$ 131 \$ 90 \$ 41 \$ - \$ - Decommissioning provision (2) 2,838 - - - 2,838 Annual fees and taxes (3) 750 75 150 225 300 Total Contractual Obligations \$ 3,719 \$ 165 \$ 191 \$ 225 \$ 3,138
+(thousands of Canadian dollars) Payment due by period Contractual Obligations Tota l Less than 1 year 1-3 years 3-5 years More than 5 years Operating lease obligation (1) \$ 108 \$ 90 \$ 18 \$ - \$ - Decommissioning provision (2) 2,838 - - - 2,838 Annual fees and taxes (3) 750 75 150 225 300 Loan payable (4) 4,069 4,069 - Total Contractual Obligations \$ 7,76 5 \$ 4,234 \$ 168 \$ 225 \$ 3,138

 (1) Represents undiscounted cash flows related to lease obligations for office space and equipment.
-The lease obligation amounts presented on the Condensed Interim Consolidated Statements of Financial Position represent
+The lease obligation amounts presented on the Condensed Interim Consolidated Statements of Financial Position represent (1) represents unisouritied uses obligations.